rkumar/rbcurse/README.markdown

   Currently this repo is in flux.
 I've moved stuff off to other repos (rbcurse-core, rbcurse-extras and rbcurse-experimental.).
 This will be a wrapper repo.

   Please go to branch [1.4.1](https://github.com/rkumar/rbcurse/tree/1.4.1) for the last version of all code in one repo.
+Gem 1.4.1 is the last gem that contains all the code in one gem/repo.

   *  [rbcurse-core](https://github.com/rkumar/rbcurse-core)